A Coinductive Approach to Proof Search through Typed Lambda-Calculi: A typed finitary system for solution spaces

 \section{A typed finitary system for solution spaces}

-Here, we develop a finitary lambda-calculus to represent solution spaces of proof search problems in $\ol$.
-The main points in the design of the calculus are: \begin{enumerate} \item Fixed-point variables stand for (spaces of) solutions; \item Fixed-point variables are typed by sequents; \item A relaxed form of binding of fixed-point variables has to be allowed, and controlled through the typing system. \end{enumerate} There is a sound semantics of the typed finitary terms into B\"ohm forests, which is complete w.r.t. those B\"ohm forests that represent solution spaces.
-The relaxed form of binding is matched, on the semantical side, by the special operation of co-contraction.
+In this section we develop a finitary lambda-calculus to represent solution spaces of proof search problems in $\ol$.
+The main points in the design of the calculus are: \begin{enumerate} \item $\ol$ is extended with fixed-point variables and formal greatest fixed points, as well as formal sums; \item Fixed-point variables stand for spaces of solutions; \item Fixed-point variables are typed by logical sequents; \item A relaxed form of binding of fixed-point variables has to be allowed, and controlled through the typing system. \end{enumerate}

+The calculus is called finitary because its terms are generated inductively; and its terms are called finitary forests due to the presence of formal sums.
+There is a semantics of the finitary forests, by way of an interpretation into forests.
+The relaxed form of binding is matched, on the semantical side, by the special operation of decontraction.
+This is developed in the first subsection, with the typing system only coming in the second subsection.
+To each sequent, one can associate a finitary forest (third subsection) whose interpretation is the forest that represents the full solution space of the sequent: this is our foundational theorem (fourth subsection), showing the completeness of the semantics w.\,r.\,t.~those forests that represent solution spaces.
+The fifth and final subsection presents a variation of the semantics, that will be needed in the applications described in Section~\ref{sec:analysis}.